Letting Property in France

 In the guide we cover both furnished and unfurnished accommodation - holiday, annual lettings, chambre d'hôtes and gites.

-The guide should also be of use to those looking to rent property in France, although we also have a separate specific guide for tenants.
+The guide should also be of use to those looking to rent property in France, although we also have a separate, specific guide for tenants at Renting Property in France.

 Letting property in France can be a tax efficient method of obtaining a second income.